HSBNE/hsbne.github.com/admin/guests.md

 example, during open nights or public events.
 They are not entitled to utilise equipment or consumables directly, but a member may opt to assist them.
 Essentially, look don't touch is a fairly simple interpretation.

-We encourage repeat visits, however after three visits we reserve the right to ask you to become a financial member or refrain from attending further.

 ### Accompanied Guests